gvwilson/thirdbit/src/fiction/iffy/index.md

 as clearly as if she had just heard someone speak.

 "Uh uh," she said aloud.
-"I'm bein' surveilled.
-An' I don't need any more trouble than I got."
+"I don't need any more trouble than I got."

-*«binding agreement / exchange of value / limited window of opportunity»*
+*«binding agreement / exchange of value»*

 "No."
-She tried to sound like Aunt Naggie did when she had done all the haggling she was going to do with a shopkeeper.
+She tried to sound as firm as Aunt Naggie did when she had done all the haggling she was going to do over a bag of onions.
-"Whatever it is, it'll have to wait."
+She lowered her voice to a loud whisper.
+"I'm bein' surveilled."

+The raccoon lowered itself to all fours and scampered away, disappearing behind a pair of rotting crates stacked against the wall.
+Iffy sighed,
+wondering again why everything had to be so complicated.

+She spent the rest of the day doing homework on the very comfortable bed in the governor's mansion.
+After an hour of math and ecology she switched to history.
+There had originally been four governors, all clones of the UN Emergency Authority's last representative on the continent.
+One had died in the machine wars, and the second had perished in the fire in Bharati.
+She scrolled through reports,
+taking notes as if writing a summary in a flimsy attempt to deflect attention from what she was doing.

+She was about to close her app and take yet another hot shower when something caught her eye.
+She scrolled back and zoomed in.
+For security,
+the governors were never all in the same place at the same time, but back when there were three of them they did still occasionally visit one another.
+A few months before the fire,
+Governor Stern Rothera had made the trip to Bharati.
+There had been a dinner,
+of course,
+in a room not unlike the dining hall in the Halley mansion, and someone had posted pictures.

+Iffy stared at the one on her app.
+Two copies of the governor beamed at the photographer.
+Sitting beside the one from Bharati, with his arm around her shoulder, a younger version of Doctor Johel smiled at her through the years.

 </section>